HolyCow/Shewbot-ircbot/README.md

 == Shewbot and/or Showbot

-Bot that connects to an IRC channel and suggests titles via REST interface.
+Bot that connects to an IRC channel and uploads title suggestions via REST interface.

 == Environment Variables Required